HariSekhon/Knowledge-Base/travel.md

 Because banks and other legacy providers will force you to call them, you can use one of these services:

 - [Viber](https://account.viber.com/en/call-united-kingdom) - 1 week free trial, $5.99 afterwards for unlimited calls,
-  but again does not apply to premium or non-geographic numbers like banks often use
+  but again does not apply to premium or non-geographic numbers like banks often use, worked on Barclays number that MoreMins was not processing voice
 - [MoreMins](https://www.moremins.com/) - quick, cheap and easy, has an app, £5 for 30 days of unlimited calls, use 0800 number to your bank, as premium / national numbers like banks are often using will incur high per-minute charges.
 Blocked me from using Barclays 0800 number.
 Possible bust option